dfinity/motoko/design/scoped-await.md

 Without a scope parameter in `Xs` (`Xs` = `Ys`), the abstraction rule simple introduces the null capability, `NullCap`, to prevent sends and async expressions in the body.

-Not that a local function is may or may not introduce a scope parameter, affecting the capabilities of its body (and the ability to invoke that function).
+Note that a local function may or may not introduce a scope parameter, affecting the capabilities of its body (and the ability to invoke that function).
 This means that a local function *can* be used to abstract out async and sends, provided it has a scope parameter that is supplied when called.

 ### Application